gabrield03/cs163/docs/project-doc.md

 - Energy Data:
 	- PG&E Electricity Usage:
-		- Publicly accessible datasets from PG&E that includes monthly electricity consumption by ZIP code for northern and central California.
-It contains details on customer types (residential, commercial, etc.), total kilowatt-hours (kWh) consumed, and the number of customers per ZIP code.
+		- Includes publicly accessible data from PG&E that contain monthly electricity consumption by ZIP code for northern and central California.
+Data consists of customer types (residential, commercial, etc.), average kilowatt-hours per customer (kWh) consumed, total kilowatt-hours (kWh) consumed, and the number of customers per ZIP code.

 	- EIA Daily Energy Data:
 		- The U.S. Energy Information Administration (EIA) provides daily electricity consumption data for the PG&E service area, measured in megawatt-hours (mWh).
 This dataset offers a granular view of energy consumption patterns over time.

 - Weather Data:
 	- NOAA Climate Data:
-		- Daily weather data from the National Oceanic and Atmospheric Administration (NOAA), including maximum/minimum temperatures, precipitation, and wind speed measurements from various Bay Area (San Jose and San Francisco) weather stations.
+		- Includes data from the National Oceanic and Atmospheric Administration (NOAA), consisting of daily maximum/minimum temperatures, precipitation, and wind speed measurements from various Bay Area (San Jose and San Francisco) weather stations.

 ## Expected Major Findings
 <!--- List and explain what information you want to obtain in this project.
 Explain how valuable this project could be based on the objective discussion.
 You may want to list main claims and questions you want to answer through the project. -->

 - Climate Impact on Energy Demand:
-	- Identification of weather variables (e.g., temperatures and extreme weather events) that significantly affect energy consumption.
+	- Identification of weather variables (e.g., temperatures, precipitation, extreme weather events etc.) that significantly affect energy consumption.
 This analysis could reveal regions that are more susceptible or vulnerable to the effects of climate change.
 I expect to learn about the disproportionate affect that various weather conditions have on different regions.

 - Predictive Models for Energy Consumption Forecasting:
-	- I expect to develop predictive models for energy consumption that use weather data to forecast periods of high and low-energy demand caused by weather patterns or seasonal changes.
+	- I expect to develop predictive models for energy consumption that use weather data to forecast periods of high and low-energy demand influenced by weather patterns and seasonal changes.

 - Generalizable Climate Models:
 	- Ideally, this analysis will have a broader impact beyond just predicting energy consumption in the Bay Area.
 It can serve as a model for analyzing the energy-climate relationship in regions with different climate conditions.